bobbybudnick/SFS-Infrastructure/README.md

 Reason 2 - iptables blocking of cellular gateway connections back inside network.
 This blocking strategy will allow for automatic containment of a hacked gateway.

-17. Inline firewall redundancy vs speed
+17. Inline/transparent firewall redundancy vs speed
 Having the 10/100 switchbox connected to uplink means entire cc is speed limited.
 The alternative would be to connect uplink to gigabit connector on monitor.
 The problem with this is it would not allow for the switchbox.
 Battery will die on monitor before cellular gateway so this can not work well.

-18. Inline firewall power concerns
+18. Inline/transparent firewall power concerns
 Manual override switch will allow gateway a direct connection to switch.
 Override important during extended power failure due to firewall laptop battery.
 The gateway battery is setup to last much longer.